 1. The purposes of this chapter are to:

-(a) Rehabilitate individuals with disabilities so that they may prepare for and engage in gainful occupations;
+(a) Provide vocational rehabilitation services to individuals with disabilities so that they may prepare for and engage in competitive integrated employment;

 (b) Promote vocational rehabilitation services and related activities which will assist individuals with disabilities to reach their fullest potential; and

-(d) Encourage and develop facilities and other resources needed by individuals with disabilities to engage in competitive integrated employment.
+(c) Encourage and develop facilities and other resources needed by individuals with disabilities to engage in competitive integrated employment.